desertwitch/zipfuse/README.md

 convenience and reducing complexity for the processing consumer software, with collisions avoided by appending 8-digit `SHA-1` hash portions to all filenames.

-A static binary, it can experimentally run on most Linux distributions without any major dependencies, however it is only meant to be used in environments that are sufficiently secured (itself being not security-centric but purpose-built).
+As static binary, it can experimentally run on most Linux distributions without any major dependencies, however it is only meant to be used in environments that are sufficiently secured (itself being not security-centric but purpose-built).